 This clinical biochemistry and haematology course provides you with an overview of key tests and procedures in a blood sciences setting.

 It covers theoretical and practical aspects, which will be delivered by University staff and practitioners.

+The course covers four sessions, running over a six-week period.
 You can book the full course or each session individually.

 Who is this course for?

 The course is aimed at those with an interest in blood sciences and those currently undertaking a relevant Institute of Biomedical Sciences (IBMS) specialist diploma.